mydavid66/D3-project/README.md

 help.
 They should remain focused in scope and avoid containing unrelated commits.

 ## All rights reserved ###
-Please note that parseng.co is a curated site and that we reserve the right to refuse any listing for any reason.
+Please note that  Webfa.ws  is a curated site and that we reserve the right to refuse any listing for any reason.

-The [ParsEng.co](http://parseng.co) source code is released under [MIT License](http://opensource.org/licenses/MIT).

-## A 1Devs Website
-#### Produced by The<i>One</i>Developers - Web Department